virtual-disk-array/vda_doc/source/MultipleComponentsInOneServer.rst

 ^^^^^^^^
 We will have 2 controller nodes and two disk nodes.
 So we will launch 4 spdk applications.
 And we should disable auto examine on all of them.
-Befor launch any spdk application, we should initialize the spdk environment.
+Before launch any spdk application, we should initialize the spdk environment.
 Please run below commands under the spdk directory:

 .. code-block:: none